 In Buddhism, ‘exorcism’ (驱鬼) is not the ideal term to be used, as it only means to dispel a spirit, to cast him or her out of a person.
 In the name of compassion for both parties, this is only half of what should be done.
 The other half is ‘deliverance’ (超度), to guide that spirit to the best destination thereafter (i.e. Pure Land).
 Without such guidance, if strong deluded attachment or aversion remains, re-possession and/or continual haunting is still possible.

 If exorcism with non-Buddhist methods is attempted by those non-virtuous or weak in virtue, what more with animosity, they might not only not work well, but aggravate the situation by feeding fuel to the fire of the spirit’s anger.
 As such, Buddhists do not demonise spirits or try to ‘banish them “back” to hell’.
-Although Buddhism does not subscribe to belief in an almighty creator deity (since there is widespread suffering from birth to death, including by possession), god-centric exorcism methods might still work to some extent, by exerting of personal virtues through prayers and equipment used.
+Although Buddhism does not subscribe to belief in an almighty creator deity (since there is widespread suffering from birth to death, including by possession), deity-centric exorcism methods might still work to some extent, if the non-almighty deity believed in exists, and by exerting of personal virtues through prayers and equipment used.
 However, this alone has no deliverance effected.

 Question: A friend’s son (A), who just moved into a rented place, was possessed by a spirit (i.e. wandering spirit or ghost), who seemed to be an old lady.
 She claimed that the place is hers, and was unhappy with the furniture rearrangement, saying it made it hard for her to move around.
 Other than demands for food, water, coffee, cigarettes and joss money, she wanted to ‘bring’ A to follow her.
 My son (B), who was around, told her loudly that this is not possible, as A has a family, and that the place is just being rented for a few months.
 After a while, she left.